ScryEngineering/scrygroup.com/content/blog-posts/2019-09-24/Is-your-business-a-defacto-tech-company.md

 Whether we're hailing a ride, ordering food to our door or shopping online, we buy from businesses that call themselves tech companies almost every day.

 But what really makes a tech company, and how do you know if you are one?
-Are there advantages and drawbacks to calling yourself one?
 Today, we'll explore what it means to be a tech company in 2019 and beyond.

 ## What is a tech company, anyway?